Skip to content

 @Test

-fun `GIVEN fake logger WHEN logging messages THEN tracks call counts`() {
+fun `GIVEN fake logger WHEN logging messages THEN tracks calls`() {

 val fake = fakeLogger {